-Given the potentially significant impact relating to economic conditions in which the Group is operating, including COVID-19 and market uncertainty and rising costs, the Directors have continued to place a particular focus on the appropriateness of adopting the going concern basis in preparing the financial statements for the year ended 30 June 2022.
+Given the potentially significant impact relating to economic conditions in which the Group is operating, including market uncertainty and rising costs, the Directors have continued to place a particular focus on the appropriateness of adopting the going concern basis in preparing the financial statements for the year ended 30 June 2023.
 The Group's going concern assessment particularly considered that:

-- The value of the Group's portfolio of assets significantly exceeds the value of its liabilities, with the valuation yield applied to the portfolio having tightened marginally since the start of the pandemic; - The Group is contractually entitled to receive rental income which significantly exceeds its forecast expenses and loan interest; - The Group remains within its loan covenants, with its finance facilities having been extended and increased during the period, resulting in a weighted average term to maturity of 6.9 years at 30 June 2022, an earliest repayment date of November 2024 and a fixed interest rate on £180 million of the Group's borrowings; - The Group issued further ordinary shares in September 2021, raising gross proceeds of £125 million; and - That the Directors currently have no reason to believe that the continuation vote required to be proposed under the Company's Articles at the forthcoming AGM will not be passed.
+- The value of the Group's portfolio of assets significantly exceeds the value of its liabilities; - The Group is contractually entitled to receive rental income which significantly exceeds its forecast expenses and loan interest; - The Group remains within its loan covenants, with the term of its finance facilities having been extended during the period and the quantum of its interest rate hedging increased, resulting in a weighted average term to maturity of 6.2 years at 30 June 2023, an earliest repayment date of November 2025 and a fixed interest rate on £230 million of the Group's borrowings; and - That the continuation vote that was required to be proposed under the Company's Articles at the AGM held during the year was passed with 100 per cent of the votes cast being in favour of the Company's continuation.
+The next continuation vote under the Company's Articles is required to be proposed at the AGM expected to be held in 2027.

 The forecast cash flows considered as part of the going concern assessment are based on the twelve months from the date of approval of the financial statements as contained in the Group's five-year viability model (as set out on pages 34 and 35).
-The viability model is based on a severe but plausible downside scenario, including the anticipated impact of COVID-19.
+The viability model is based on a severe but plausible downside scenario.
 Throughout this severe but plausible downside scenario the Group has sufficient cash reserves and is forecast to be able to remain within the financial covenants for each of its loan facilities for a period of at least twelve months from the date of approval of these financial statements.
 The Group has a significant balance of cash and undrawn debt available and the Group's current policy is to prudently retain a proportion of this to ensure it can continue to pay the Group's expenses and loan interest in the unlikely scenario that the level of rental income received deteriorates significantly.
 The proportion retained will be kept under review dependent on portfolio performance and market conditions.

-Based on these considerations, the Directors consider that the Group has adequate resources to continue in operational existence to 31 December 2023, which is at least twelve months from the date of issuance of this report.
-For this reason, they continue to adopt the going concern basis in preparing the financial statements for the year ended 30 June 2022.
+Based on these considerations, the Directors consider that the Group has adequate resources to continue in operational existence to 31 December 2024, which is at least twelve months from the date of issuance of this report.
+For this reason, they continue to adopt the going concern basis in preparing the financial statements for the year ended 30 June 2023.

-In preparing the Consolidated Financial Statements, the Directors have considered the impact of climate change risk as an emerging risk as set out on page 24.
+In preparing the Consolidated Financial Statements, the Directors have considered the impact of climate change risk as set out on page 24.
 In line with IFRS, investment properties are valued at fair value based on open market valuations as described in Notes 1(h) and 9.
 The assessment of the open market valuation includes consideration of environmental matters and the condition of each property.
 The investment properties continue to be monitored by the Investment Manager and key considerations include EPC ratings as summarised at a portfolio level on page 2 and their impact on the properties' forecast compliance with forthcoming minimum energy efficiency standards.
 Having assessed the impact of climate change on the Group, the Directors concluded that it is not expected to have a significant impact on the Group's going concern or viability assessment as described on pages 34 and 35.